Bhadla Solar Park

 A "solar park" can most easily be described as an industrial complex of many "solar plants".
 In practice, the terms "solar park" and "solar farm" are used interchangeably, but commonly a "solar park" like Bhadla is a sprawling industrial complex comprised of many individual solar plants.

 The use of one particular term over another is subjective, but a solar park is best described as a group of individual solar plants in the same general industrial complex.
-Still, here’s a top ten list of the world’s largest solar plants, some of which might just as easily be called solar parks (and, in fact, often are given that term in the title of the solar facility).
+As you can see from the list below of the 15 largest solar parks, the terms are often interchangeable (especially "solar park" and "solar farm").

 ...across 14,000 acres, Bhadla Solar Park in India is the largest solar farm in the world to date.
 Located in the village of Bhadla in the Jodhpur District of Rajasthan, this project is the #1 solar farm in the world, just edging out our #2 for top spot.